Reading is

 3-Contemplating reading:

-means reading something with a determination to
+It means reading something with a determination to

-it for its relevance to your needs
+understand and evaluate it for its relevance to your

-and desires.
-It means reading with a
+needs and desires.
+It means reading with a profound

-about the content of the reading text.
+thinking about the content of the reading text.

 Questions to ask of any text while